 Initial Unemployment Claims

-As of the end of week for June 27, 2020, Berks saw 1,282 initial claims.
-This number is up from the previous week’s 988.
-This was Berks County’s first week in the green phase and we should see this begin to fall as more stores and businesses open up to the public.
-Over 30% of these claims were in the manufacturing industry with health care in second with only 12.6%.
-The 25-34 age group continues to be the hardest hit age group at 24.1%.
-As we enter the 3rd quarter we should see a rebound and a reduction in our unemployment claims.
+As of the end of week for August 15, 2020, Berks saw 800 initial claims.
+This number is up from the previous week’s 620.
+Over 30% of these claims were in the manufacturing industry with health care in second with only 11.4%.
+The 25-34 age group continues to be the hardest hit age group at 27.0%.
+As we move through the 3rd quarter we should see a rebound and a reduction in our unemployment claims.

 Continued Unemployment Claims

-As of the end of week for June 27, 2020, Berks saw 28,282 continued claims.
-This is up from the previous week’s 21,683 continued claims.
-This spike is consistent with the trend we have seen.
+As of the end of week for August 15, 2020, Berks saw 20,152 continued claims.
+This is down from the previous week’s 22,920 continued claims.
+This drop is consistent with the trend we have seen.
 It is most likely due to the lag in claims being filed and the influx of some major layoffs in the Berks County area.
-Manufacturing accounts for nearly 19% of these claims followed up by 15% for accommodation and food service.
+Manufacturing accounts for over 21% of these claims followed up by 14% for Health Care and Social Assistance.